Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Virial Ratios

 The scatter plots in Figure~\ref{f:avir} show the relationship between the traditional kinetic virial parameter estimate ($\avir$) and total virial ratio ($\avirttot$) for all of the simulation snapshots taken before $t_{*,90\%}$ in the $\alpha$- (left) and $\beta$-series (right) models.
 From top to bottom, the ordinate shows the kinetic virial parameter computed using $\sigma_{\rm 1d,\perp}$, $\sigma_{\rm 1d,\parallel}$, and $\sigma_{\rm 1d}$.
 The symbols are colored by time normalized to $t_{*,0}$.
 Grey dots mark the values at $t=t_{*,0}$.

-In all models, $\avirttot$ initially decreases with time due to the decay of turbulence, and then turns around after the onset of radiative feedback.
-Remarkably, $\avirttot$ at $t=t_{*,0}$ in the $\alpha$-series ($\beta$-series) falls in a fairly narrow range $\sim 0.6$--$1.7$ ($\sim 0.5$--$1$), suggesting that the collapse starts when the cloud reaches a near-virial state.
+Except for the strongly magnetized models, $\avirttot$ initially decreases with time due to the decay of turbulence, and then turns around after the onset of radiative feedback.
+Remarkably, the total virial parameter at $t=t_{*,0}$ in the $\alpha$-series falls in a fairly narrow range $\avirttot \sim 0.9$--$2.1$, suggesting that small-scale collapse starts when the cloud reaches a near-virial state.
+Except for the subcritical clouds {\tt A2B05}, $\avirttot \sim 0.9$--$2.2$ at $t=t_{*,0}$ in the $\beta$-series as well.
+In contrast, the magnetically subcritical clouds ({\tt A2B05}) remain globally unbound throughout their evolution.

-The results of the $\alpha$-series models suggest that, for moderate magnetic field strength ($\muBcl=2$), $\avir$ can underestimate or overestimate the true gravitational boundedness depending on the relative orientation between the mean magnetic field and the observer's line of sight.
+The results of the $\alpha$-series models suggest that, for moderate magnetic field strength ($\muBcl=2$), $\avir$ can slightly underestimate or more significantly overestimate the true gravitational boundedness depending on the relative orientation between the mean magnetic field and the observer's line of sight.
 The bottom panels of Figure~\ref{f:avir} suggest that, even with the correct estimate of kinetic energy, the kinetic virial parameter would systematically overrate the boundedness due to the neglect of magnetic support.
+We find that the median value of the ratio $\avirttot/\avir$ for the $\alpha$-series ranges between $1.48$--$1.65$.

 The results of the $\beta$-series models (the bottom right panel in Figure~\ref{f:hst2} and the top right panel in Figure~\ref{f:avir}) suggest that the use of the traditional kinetic virial parameter can significantly underestimate the kinetic energy in magnetically critical and subcritical clouds when the line of sight is orthogonal to the field direction.
 Still, except for extreme magnetizations and orientations, the traditional $\avir$ estimates boundedness within a factor of $\sim 2$.
+We find that the median value of the ratio $\avirttot/\avir$ for the $\beta$-series except for {\tt A2B05} is $1.07$--$1.94$.
+For the magnetically subcritical clouds, the median value of $\avirttot/\avir$ is $5.61$.

+To quantify the relative importance of magnetic support, in Figure~\ref{f:Bratio} we show the time evolution of the magnetic energy divided by twice the kinetic (top) or the gravitational (bottom) energy in the $\alpha$- (left) and $\beta$-series (right) models.
+In all models, the ratio $\mathcal{B}/(2\mathcal{T})$ increases at early times (due to kinetic turbulence decay and magnetic turbulence growth), and decreases at late times due to feedback-driven dispersal; the ratio $\mathcal{B}/|\mathcal{U}|$ exhibits a mild temporal variation (see also third row of Figure~\ref{f:hst2}).
+In the $\alpha$-series models, $\mathcal{B}/(2\mathcal{T})$ ($\mathcal{B}/|\mathcal{U}|$) falls in a range $\sim 0.22$--$1.10$ ($0.34$--$1.09$) for $0.5 \le t/t_{*,0} \le 1.5$.
+The right panels based on the $\beta$-series show that the importance of magnetic support widely varies depending on the initial magnetic field strength; $\mathcal{B}/(2\mathcal{T})$ can be as large (small) as 17 (0.07) in strongly (weakly) magnetized clouds for $0.5 \le t/t_{*,0} \le 1.5$.